Clinlab Navigator

 13.7

-Although folate deficiency is now uncommon in the USA, evaluation of folate status is still indicated in a patient with megaloblastic anemia associated with poor nutrition, debilitation, alcoholism or malabsorption.
+Although folate deficiency is now uncommon in the United States, evaluation of folate status is still indicated in a patient with megaloblastic anemia associated with poor nutrition, debilitation, alcoholism or malabsorption.

-Two tests have traditionally been used in the evaluation of folate status – serum folate and red cell folate.
-The rationale for measuring red cell folate has been that it more accurately reflects tissue folate stores than serum folate, since red cells acquire folate when they are produced, and the cellular concentration of folate does not change during the red cell lifespan.
-A single folate-rich meal can correct the serum folate in a deficient patient, while a persistently low red cell folate reflects chronically depleted stores.
+Two tests were traditionally used in the evaluation of folate status – serum folate and red cell folate.
+The rationale for measuring red cell folate was that it more accurately reflected tissue folate stores than serum folate, since red cells acquired folate when they were produced, and the cellular concentration of folate did not change during the red cell lifespan.
+A single folate-rich meal could correct serum folate concentration in a deficient patient, whereas a persistently low red cell folate would indicate chronically depleted stores.
 However, a study of folate concentrations in the liver (tissue folate stores) showed that they correlated equally well with serum and red cell folate.
-There are several significant disadvantages to the red cell folate assay, including a lack of specificity and sensitivity.
-Red cell folate levels are decreased in up to 63% of patients with vitamin B12 deficiency, and normal levels have been described in a significant number of individuals with documented folate deficiency.
-Furthermore, the red cell folate assay is more complex and cumbersome to perform than the serum folate assay, resulting in poorer precision and reliability, and increased cost.
+Additionally the red cell folate assay hd several disadvantages, including a lack of specificity and sensitivity.
+Red cell folate levels were decreased in up to 63% of patients with vitamin B12 deficiency, and normal levels occurred in a significant number of individuals with documented folate deficiency.
+The red cell folate assay was more difficult to perform than the serum folate assay, resulting in poorer precision and reliability, and increased cost.

-For the small proportion of cases (approx. 5%) where serum folate is normal, but there is a high clinical suspicion of folate deficiency, further testing is warranted.
+For the small proportion of cases (approx. 5%) where serum folate is normal, but there is a high clinical suspicion of folate deficiency, further testing can be performed.
 Some authorities have suggested that plasma homocysteine is a satisfactory substitute for the problematic red cell folate assay in this situation.
 An elevation of plasma homocysteine is a sensitive and early indicator of functional folic acid deficiency.

 Differentiation of Folate & B12 Deficiency